Controlling a servo with an AVR microcontroller

 4. You know this: 1000000 for one second, so 1000000 * (20*10^-3) = 20000 counts for 20 ms.

-5. In phase and frequency correct mode, it counts up AND down, to we devide the above number by 2, which results in 10000, the value for ICR1.
-This is why a 16 bit timer is useful, because 10000 easily fits in 16 bits, and definitely not in 8 bits.
+5. In phase and frequency correct mode, it counts up AND down, so we divide the above number by 2, which results in 10000, the value for ICR1.
+This is why a 16-bit timer is useful: 10000 easily fits in 16 bits and definitely not in 8 bits.

 The same can be done to position the servo at the left (a pulse of 1 ms), or at the right (a pulse of 2 ms).